jhoblitt/puppet-ganglia/README.md

       $ganglia_port = 8652,
     }

-$::osfamily = Redhat and EPEL packages
+$::osfamily = RedHat and EPEL packages
 --------------------------------------

 As of 2012-11-16, the stable EPEL repos for el5 and el6 contain, respectively,